 Case Study: Marshall Industries

-Simon Higgs worked directly with CEO Rob Rodin to build Marshall Industries very first web site for it's public launch in 1994 and this ground-breaking ecommerce project provided a 26% boost in sales for that financial year.
-The following was written by analysts prior to Marshall's aquisition by Avnet Inc. in 1999 in a cash-stock-debt deal worth approximately $764.6M:
+Simon Higgs worked directly with CEO Rob Rodin to build Marshall Industries very first web site for it's public launch in 1994.
+This ground-breaking ecommerce project provided a 26% boost in sales for that financial year.
+The following was written by analysts prior to Marshall Industries' acquisition by Avnet Inc. in 1999 in a cash-stock-debt deal worth approximately $764.6M:

 Marshall Industries is a large electronics distributor that has been in business since the 50s and recently reinvented itself in a way that made it the talk of the entire electronics distribution industry.
 Marshall has 38 locations with about 1300 employees, half of whom are sales people.
 CEO Rob Rodin describes the organization as a junction box, selling and packaging the goods of over a hundred suppliers to meet the needs of over 30,000 customers.

 As a distributor of electronic parts, Marshall Industries represents about 150 different vendors like IBM and Texas Instruments to 1000's of small and mid-sized enterprises via a sales force consisting of 600 outside sales reps and a few thousand inside sales folks.

 Marshall Industries was one of the first companies in its sector - distribution of electronic components - to recognise and take advantage of the opportunities offered by information systems, computer networking, collaborative tools, Intranets and the Internet.
 These new technologies play a key role in helping Marshall differentiate its offering from that of its competitors and establish a competitive advantage in what is basically a commodities market.